17 Black Friday Email Examples + Tips

 Subject line: Black Friday Deal: 50% OFF EVERYTHING

 Grabbing some fabulous deals is perfect!
-To make the customer experience better, though, you can give your potential shoppers free shipping like Clarks!
+To improve the customer experience, you can give your potential shoppers free shipping like Clarks!

 Clarks also showcases their products and calls their subscribers to find a store to try them out.
 Lastly, you can see how the brand uses an extra content block to direct users to their holiday gift guides.
 This way, shoppers can plan their Christmas shopping, giving Clarks a head start!